flyingduck92/recipe/README.md

 # React + Vite

-# For the deployed vers ask me on Linkedin
+# For the deployed version ask me on Linkedin

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.